miku/goenergy/README.md

 ## Anecdata

-> Previously, we needed two servers, now we one is more than enough.
+> Previously, we needed two servers, now with Go one is more than enough.

 > We replaced a previous service with a Go implementation and we require 1/8 of the resources.